jinzezhu0609-ops/COMP2090SEF/Task 2/README.md

 ## Implementation of Python Heap Data Structures (Max-Heap & Min-Heap)
-This project provides two core Python classes for efficiently managing and operating the **binary heap** data structure.
+This project consists of two core files, which respectively implement the "Max-Heap" and "Min-Heap".
+A heap is a special type of complete binary tree and is widely used in priority queues, sorting algorithms (heap sort), and graph algorithms.

 ---